Rev. Russ Peterman, Todd Prickett, Lilly Scholars

 Jeanne Duke, Congregational Representative

-To that end, UCC plans to host a Panel Discussion on the topic, “Expansive Language: Theological and Musical Implications for Church Music”.
-Brite Divinity School has agreed to host the event in Bass Conference Center on Saturday, January 12, 2019, from 10:30am-2:00pm.
+University Christian Church, as part of its participation in the Lilly Peer Learning Project for Worship and Music at the Church Music Institute, will host a Panel Discussion on the topic, “Expansive Language: Theological and Musical Implications for Church Music” at Bass Conference Center - Brite Divinity School on Saturday, January 12, 2019, from 10:30am-2:00pm.

 Panelists will be asked to consider fundamental questions prior to the event where they will share their views with each other and the audience.
 At lunch, the audience will have an opportunity to submit written questions for our panelists to address in the afternoon session.

-Further, we would like to capitalize on Dr. Bringle’s expertise in hymn writing.
-She has offered to host a hymn writing workshop in the late afternoon to any interested parties.
+Finally, Dr. Bringle has extensive success and expertise as a hymn writer.
+She will teach a hymn writing workshop in the late afternoon to any interested parties.

 9:00-10:00 Presentation on Music Copyright Law (Free Continental Breakfast served)